 Governance

-St Columba’s College is under the governance of the Mary Aikenhead Ministries’ education arm, Mary Aikenhead Education.
+St Columba’s College is under the stewardship of the Mary Aikenhead Ministries, a Catholic Church body, recognised by Rome.

 As a Mary Aikenhead Ministries (MAM) school, St Columba’s College aims to serve the community by providing a high-quality Catholic education within the wider context of Catholic Education in Australia.